How to Use a Balance Transfer Credit Card to Get Out of Debt

 - The balance transfer tip only works if you can pay off the balances within the interest-free period without adding new credit card debt to the mix.
 You certainly don’t want to clear a high-interest card by moving the balance only to start charging on it again.

 The Bottom Line

-Using balance transfer cards to dig out of debt is one of the more effective methods of debt reduction when done correctly.
+Using balance transfer cards to pay down debt is one of the more effective methods of debt reduction when done correctly.
 The right introductory offer can minimize how much you pay and make your debt easier to manage.
 Plus, when you use a 0% APR balance transfer period strategically, you can build momentum to keep your debt reduction going.
-Just be sure to do your homework, read all the fine print, develop and maintain good credit habits and follow best practices to make it happen.
+Just be sure to do your homework, read all the fine print, pay attention to fees, develop good credit habits and follow best practices to make it happen.